Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 However, the above scenario is the most simplified situation and will vary on your personal preferences.

-It’s just to give you an idea of; how to calculate your total wattage and size of your RV generator correctly.
+It’s just to give you an idea of; how to calculate the total wattage and size of your RV generator correctly.

 Note: Get a generator slightly bigger than your air conditioner power needs.
 I would suggest adding 20% to your total power needs.